 Website URL Clayton Community Theatre

-Clayton Community Theatre announces open auditions for Eurydice (you-RID-ih-see) by Sarah Ruhl, directed by Jessa Knust.
+Clayton Community Theatre announces open auditions for A Soldier’s Play, by Charles Fuller, directed by Nada Vaughn.

 Bonus – everyone who auditions will receive a complimentary ticket to any CCT production this season!